 - Students participate in art, music, and PE classes as well as attend field trips that support further exploration of the topics studied in the classroom.
 We are working to include more project based learning and community service outreach projects into our curriculum.

-- Formal Assessment – Students in grades 3 through 8 take the Iowa Assessments (standardized achievement test) each fall.
+- Formal Assessment – Students in grades 2 through 8 take the NWEA Maps assessments at the beginning, middle, and end of each school year.